-The infertility journey is one of the most emotionally demanding experiences a person or couple can go through.
-The appointments, the waiting, the hope, the grief, and then starting all over again.
-For many people navigating IVF or IUI, the physical process is just one part of the story.
-The emotional weight often goes unspoken.
+The infertility journey is one of the most emotionally demanding experiences any person, or couple can go through.
+The appointments, the waiting, the hope, the uncertainty, the grief and loss and then starting all over again in a cycle.
+For many people navigating Intrauterine Insemination (IUI) and In Vitro Fertilization (IVF), the physical process is just one part of the story.

 Why the Emotional Side of Infertility Gets Overlooked

-But the emotional reality of infertility is layered and complex.
-Many people describe feelings of grief after failed cycles, anxiety before every appointment, and a creeping sense of isolation as friends and family move through different life stages.
-Infertility can quietly reshape your identity, your relationship with your body, and your connection to your partner or support network.
+The emotional reality of infertility is exhausting, layered with complex emotions, and places so much responsibility on the advocacy of patients in their own healthcare.
+Many people describe feelings of grief after failed cycles, anxiety before every appointment, and a creeping sense of dread leading to self-imposed isolation as friends and family move through different life stages and feeling left behind, or stuck.

 What Infertility Counselling Actually Involves

-At Mindful Steps Therapy, sessions are grounded in both mindfulness-based and somatic approaches.
-This means working with the mind and the body together.
+This means working with the mind, the body and spirit of you together.
 Somatic therapy recognizes that grief, anxiety, and stress are not just thoughts but sensations that live in the body.
-Learning to notice and work with those physical signals can be an important part of coping with the ongoing uncertainty of fertility treatment.
+The feelings and experiences can get trapped in the body.
+We will work together and learn to notice, identify, to become aware, and then work with those physical signals.
+This approach helps create a way to intervene as things are happening empowering you and supporting you in the moment as you need to make the best choices and decisions for your care.
+It can be an important part of coping with the ongoing uncertainty of fertility treatment; reclaiming and empowering within your control.

-• Navigating relationship dynamics when partners cope differently
+• Navigating relationship dynamics when partners cope differently and silently or alone

 • Working through the experience of receiving a diagnosis